joshbegley/nyt-latest/previous.md

 https://nytimes.com/2025/01/08/arts/television/trump-gulf-of-america.html

 **Arsenal taught a lesson in the value of elite strikers by Alexander Isak**\
-`Arsenal lost 2-0 to Newcastle at the Emirates Stadium on Tuesday evening`\
+`Had Isak been on the opposite side, Arsenal may well have won the game.
+That is how fundamentally decisive he was on Tuesday night`\
 https://nytimes.com/athletic/6045616/2025/01/08/arsenal-striker-newcastle-analysis/

 **Word of the Day: actuarial**\